kimcee/kimcee_php_framework/README.md

 ## Setup

-Create a new file in the root of your application and name it `.application.php`.
+Create a new file in the root of your application *(same location as index.php)* and name it `.application.php`.
 Then add the following:
 ```php
 <?php